Heat Illness Safety Stand Down

-April 17-18, 2018, worksite employees will stop work and participate in AGC Georgia's Stand Down focusing on heat illnesses.
+On April 17-18, 2018, worksite employees stopped work and participated in AGC Georgia's Stand Down focusing on heat illnesses.
 View pictures from 2016 stand down.

 Since the inception of this program, over 243,000 construction industry jobsite employees in Georgia and dozens of other states have participated in at least one Safety Stand Down.
 These individuals are better prepared to be safe workers after learning key safety topics AGC Georgia provides to project managers and superintendents who are charged with leading Stand Down tool box talks on their jobsites.